ouspg/graas/README.md

 ## Code quality

-Software must be written in Go, because all important container related has been build with Go, and we don't want to increase maintance effort with third-party wrappers.
+Software must be written in Go, because all important container related has been build with Go, and we don't want to increase maintenance effort with third-party wrappers.
 GitHub CLI and Graphql engine is also written in Go, which provides as the best way to access GitHub's API, when it is required.

   * Ideal goal is to make future-proof (select stable, well adapted, popular dependencies), low maintenance code